25 Things to Know About Konami’s Castlevania Series

 15. Earlier 3D Episodes of the Castlevania Series were Generally Not Well-Received

-16. The 3D Episodes are Not Considered as Metrovania Episodes
+16. The 3D Episodes are Not Considered as Metroidvania Episodes

-While Lament of Innocence and Curse of Darkness for the Playstation 2 also featured non-linear level exploration and RPG-style leveling up, they are not regarded by fans as Metrovania entries.
-In short, Metrovania entries are 2D in presentation, and overall, similar to Symphony of the Night in feel.
+While Lament of Innocence and Curse of Darkness for the PlayStation 2 also featured non-linear level exploration and RPG-style leveling up, they are not regarded as Metroidvania entries by fans.
+In short, Metroidvania entries are 2D in presentation, and overall, similar to Symphony of the Night in feel.